sourcecode347/Windows11Shield/README.md

 1) Run the script as Administrator
 2) First save the Firewall settings
 3) Setup and block all traffic
-4) Choose which application or port will have access to the Internet
+4) Choose which application or port or IP will have access to the Internet
 5) Run CMD

         shutdown -r